manish0592/terraform-practice/README.md

-# 🚀 Terraform AWS EC2 Provisioning
+# 🚀 Terraform Provisioning & files used

 This repository contains a basic Terraform configuration for provisioning an EC2 instance on AWS using modular, reusable, and declarative code.